+4.0.1.1.5.1 Set by the obipairing tool obitag_ref_index

 4.0.1.1.5.2 Set by the obirefidx tool.
 It resumes to which taxonomic annotation a match to that sequence must lead according to the number of differences existing between the query sequence and the reference sequence having that tag.